CREATING A THUMBNAIL TO PLAN YOUR SKETCH: WHY EVERYONE SHOULD DO IT

 This 10-page FREE gouache tutorial also includes creating a thumbnail as part of my step-by-step process.

-Sign up below to download this colorful PDF.
+Sign up for my newsletter to download this colorful PDF.
 It contains detailed instructions and photos for each step, a checklist of all the necessary supplies, links to other useful resources.

 The tutorial is meant to be done with gouache and colored pencils, but you can also do it with watercolors or markers (just make the necessary adjustments in terms of technique).
 However, I would love for you to try gouache!